Cyberpsychology: Overview

 Cyberpsychology is a broadly used term for inter-disciplinary research that commonly describes how humans interact with others over technology, how human behavior and psychological states are affected by technology, and how technology can be optimally developed for human needs.
 While not explicitly defined as cyberpsychology, previous research into the impacts of virtual reality on human behavior has been identified by cyberpsychologists and leveraged to guide the parameters of research areas.
 The importance of cyberpsychology as an independent and defined field from existing studies has been proposed by researchers such as Bruno Emond and Robert L West, suggesting the field should include cognitive modeling.

 While cyberpsychology remains broad, recent research has commonly been emerging on social media's impact on personality disorders, computer addiction, video game addiction, and online anxiety.
 The effects of virtual therapy have also been identified due to the global COVID-19 pandemic.
 These research areas also include the positive impact on the human psychological state regarding interaction with social artificial intelligence.
 Research areas also include the influence of cyberpsychology on other fields; in research by Scott M. Debb, cyberpsychology is discussed as having interdependency with the discipline of Cybersecurity, specifically regarding human subjects.

 Professional bodies

 The British Psychological Society has a dedicated Cyberpsychology Section which was founded in 2018.
 Likewise the American Psychological Association has a dedicated division for Media Psychology & Technology.
 First published in 2007, Masaryk University in the Czech Republic has published Cyberpsychology: Journal of Psychosocial Research on Cyberspace, an open access, web-based, peer-reviewed scholarly journal that focused on social science research about cyberspace.

 Cyberpsychological behaviors

-Social media use is rapidly growing.
-What is its impact?
-That is what cyberpsychology seeks to find out.

 It was around the turn of the millennium that the United States broke the 50 percent mark in Internet use, personal computer use, and cell phone use.
 The relevance of human–computer interaction (HCI) research within the field of cyberpsychology may become more visible and necessary in understanding the current modern lifestyles of many people.